 The professional identity of the Additional Qualification course instructor and course candidates conveyed in this Additional Qualification course guideline reflects the vision of the educator articulated in the Ethical Standards for the Teaching Profession, the Standards of Practice for the Teaching Profession and the Professional Learning Framework for the Teaching Profession, as well as through Additional Qualification consultations.

-This vision of the educator (Figure 3) positions professional educators as innovative scholars and practitioners, critical pedagogues who forward social and ecological justice, as well as:
+The professional identity of the educator positions members of the teaching profession as innovative scholars and practitioners, critical pedagogues who forward social and ecological justice.
+Additional qualification courses support this collective professional identity (Figure 3, Vision of the Educator).